fluidjax/assets/docs/qredochain.md

 The primary benefit of this indirect approach is that the Trustee Group can be updated without effecting any Wallets where it has been used, say, for example where an employee who is a trustee of many wallets leaves their employment.
 A new user is able to be assigned as a trustee of many wallets by updating a single Trustee Group.

+There are no addition consensus rules beyond those specified in the standard "Updated Asset" Consensus Rules above.

 ---

 ## Wallet